twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt03-10-penetration-of-the-five-dhamma%zh.rst

 **According to the translator— Ven.
 Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ..
-  06-14 rev. proofread by bhante
+  07-25 rev. add: On dukkha: There are six points of dukkha are: (5) proofread by bhante; 06-14 rev. proofread by bhante
   05-10 rev. title: old:The
   2019-01-11  create rst; post on 01-13